Amin-MAG/My-Notes/Locust.md

 # Locust

-It is a load testing tool written in python.
+It is a load-testing tool written in python.

 ## Installation